-East restaurant.
 Guest rooms, with Shaker-style furniture, are a bit underwhelming, decorated in a mishmash of earth tones accented with crimson, royal blue, gold, and chocolate.
 With the exception of those in the penthouse suite, rooms are small, although beds are comfortable.
 There can be some noise because of the hotel's central location, but the river views in some rooms (at a higher price point) and chance to be steps from the nightlife make it worth it for most guests.